Andreas Samaris: Benfica

 On 22 August 2014, Samaris moved abroad and joined Portuguese champions Benfica on a five-year contract for a transfer fee of €10 million and with a €45 million release clause.
 He made his debut for Benfica on 12 September against Vitória Sétubal.

 At the end of the 2014–15 season, Samaris mentioned that the Portuguese language was a barrier in his first year with the club.
 The Greek international stressed the importance of learning it by stating, "I liked to learn Portuguese because I became closer to my colleagues.
 The most important is to understand what my coach says because there was an idea of game and I had to adapt faster than the others."

 On 29 August 2015, in the second day of 2015–16 Primeira Liga, Samaris, after an assist from Greek teammate Kostas Mitroglou, scored with a right-footed shot from outside the box to the bottom left corner, the second goal giving the lead to his club in a 3–2 win against Moreirense.
 It was his first goal in the Primeira Liga.
 On 1 April 2016, he scored his second goal in the Portuguese league, with a direct free kick, in a 5–1 home game against Braga.
 On 4 March 2017, in a 1–0 away game against C.D.
 Feirense, Samaris reached 100 appearances with the jersey of Benfica.
 In that season, he also played in the Taça de Portugal final, which Benfica won over Vitória de Guimarães (2–1).

 On 11 March 2019, Samaris scored a volley in a league match, giving his team a two-goal lead in an eventual 2–2 home draw to Belenenses.
 It was his first goal in the 2018–19 season in all competitions.
 On 14 May, he extended his contract with Benfica until 2023.

-On 21 July 2021, Andreas Samaris starts training with Benfica’s B team today.
-The 32-year-old Greek international midfielder is not part of Jorge Jesus’ plans and has refused all Benfica’s attempts to negotiate a mutually agreed termination of the contract that runs until 2023.
-Eventually on 31 August 2021, Samaris agreed with the club for the termination of his contract.
+On 31 August 2021, Samaris agreed with the club for the termination of his contract.

-Fortuna Sittard